 The size and quality of the entries were dependent on the various sources involved.
 That is the reason some films are given a paragraph and some films are given several pages.
 The importance of a specific film on the image of the journalist in popular culture does not always coincide with the amount of space given that film.
 It all depended on the availability and quality of the secondary source involved (periodicals covering the silent film era).
 An individual periodical might change over a period of time covering the films in less detail and even ignoring some films because of lack of space.
 We printed the best descriptions of the film available emphasizing the journalism in that film, or filling in important plot details necessary to understand in evaluating the final product for encoding purposes.
-If a film is located and screened, then there are more details with individual frames from the film itself and viewing notes.
+If a film is located and screened, then more details are included under "video notes."